United Nations Leadership Dialogue 2015

 Each head of department/head of mission should lead the first Leadership Dialogue session for his or her direct reports.
 Following that initial session, those direct reports will schedule and lead the next sessions.
 The dialogues should occur in this “cascading” fashion, until all managers have engaged their staff in a Leadership Dialogue.
-After 31 December 2014, all heads of department will be asked to confirm to the Ethics Office that their managers have all completed their Leadership Dialogue sessions.
+Upon completion of the programme, respective Executive/Administrative Officers are requested to submit to the Ethics Office final staff participation statistics for their respective Departments/Offices by 15 February 2016.

-The materials you need are available on this page.
 To open or download the document(s), click on the link(s) provided.
 If you cannot download the materials, or if you have reviewed the materials and still have questions, please contact the Ethics Office directly.
-The Leader’s Guide contains a feedback form for you to complete and return to the Ethics Office.
-We welcome your comments and suggestions.

 The most important thing is that you enjoy the session.
-Last year, more than 28,000 staff members around the world participated in a Leadership Dialogue.
-The feedback was overwhelmingly positive.
-We are confident you will have a similar experience this time.
+Having also been conducted in 2013 and 2014, feedback on the Leadership Dialogue initiative has been overwhelmingly positive.
+We are confident you will have a similar experience regarding the 2015 programme.

 Frequently Asked Questions

 Q. Why should I do this programme?

 A. All managers in the Secretariat are asked to host a one-hour session with their direct reports on this year’s topic, “Fulfilling our Mission: Taking Individual Responsibility.”
 All heads of department will be asked to confirm to the Ethics Office that their managers have all completed their Leadership Dialogue sessions.
 By discussing with colleagues important issues such as our responsibilities as international civil servants, we contribute to enhancing the work and effectiveness of the Organisation.

 Q. I am not a great trainer or public speaker.
 Do I have to do this program?